Jaseci-Labs/jaseci/docs/docs/docs/architecture/interfacing_jaseci/basics.md

 ## CLI Mode

-It's crucial to acknowledge that with CLI mode, jaseci administrators have the option to execute commands without retaining a session file or utilising the in-memory mode.
+It's crucial to acknowledge that with CLI mode, jaseci administrators have the option to execute commands without retaining a session file or utilizing the in-memory mode.